AI Agents, News & Updates

 The announcement, confirmed to WIRED from an internal memo and also reported by The Verge, came on Friday May 15.
 Brockman wrote that OpenAI would "invest in a single agentic platform and merge ChatGPT and Codex into one unified agentic experience for all."

-Three Products, One Team#three-products-one-team
+Three Products, One Team

 Until now, ChatGPT, Codex, and the developer API operated under separate leadership with their own roadmaps.
 ChatGPT pursued consumer reach; Codex served developers building AI-assisted coding workflows; the API monetized the broader ecosystem.
 Collapsing all three under one team is a structural admission that the previous arrangement had become unwieldy at OpenAI's current scale.